This is the second post in a 2 part series on my number 1 healthy eating hack.

 Is Greek Yogurt Healthy?

-Greek yogurt has many
+Greek yogurt has many health benefits.
+Here are just a few:

 On average, Greek yogurt has 3-4 times the amount of protein than regular yogurt.